geekypandey/covid-19-data-analysis/README.md

 # covid-19-data-analysis
+This repo conatins :
-Data-pipeline for extracting data from Situation Reports from WHO
+- Data-pipeline for extracting data from Situation Reports from WHO official site.
+- web-app for graphs using the extracted data.